TimKel/portfolio/content/articles/my-fourth-project/index.md

 Power BI - DAX - SQL - SSMS

 ## The Client:
 This client is a national HVAC company that was scaling quickly, creating a need for deeper company insights.
-My role was to collaborate with their technical team to create numerous reporting suites like revenue, operational reporting, marketing and pricing analysis, and others.
+My role was to collaborate with their technical team to create numerous reporting suites like revenue, operational reporting, marketing and pricing analysis.

 ![This is the alt tag.](../../images/PriceUtilization.png "Using Field Parameters I was able to create a Price Analysis page that enabled comparison between numerous pricing KPI's based off Call Date vs Invoice Date, allowing the stakeholder to see why and where pricing spiked or dipped.")